ranjanrsorte/aws-learning/Developer_Notes.md

     - NLB also supports elastic IPs instead of getting the ones given by the NLB itself.
     - It means we can use NLB when we want to have two entry points, i.e dedicated specific IP for the application, and then the NLB will forward that traffic to EC2 instances.
   - This is different from ALB & CLB which does not have static IP, but had a static host name.
+  - Only Network Load Balancer provides both static DNS name and static IP.
+While, Application Load Balancer provides a static DNS name but it does NOT provide a static IP.
+The reason being that AWS wants your Elastic Load Balancer to be accessible using a static endpoint, even if the underlying infrastructure that AWS manages changes.
   - Use Cases:
     - When we want extremely high performance
     - Or If we want TCP or UDP layer traffic.